Per K. Sørensen: Biography

 Sørensen has teaching commitments and experience from Denmark, Sweden, Finland and the United States.
-He was the recipient of an Alexander von Humboldt Stipend (1991–92) in Bonn, Germany, a sojourn that resulted in one of his most well known works, Tibetan Buddhist Historiography (1994).
+He was the recipient of an Alexander von Humboldt Stipend (1991–92) in Bonn, Germany, a sojourn that resulted in one of his most well-known works, Tibetan Buddhist Historiography (1994).

-From 1994 to 2017 he held the chair of Professor of Central Asian Studies (Zentralasienwissenschaften, Tibetology and Mongol Studies) at Leipzig Universität, Germany, which is the second-oldest university in Germany and has a long tradition of Oriental studies.
+From 1994 to 2017, he held the chair of Professor of Central Asian Studies (Zentralasienwissenschaften, Tibetology and Mongol Studies) at Leipzig University in Germany, which has a long tradition of oriental studies.

 Sørensen has travelled widely in Tibet, Bhutan, Nepal and the Himalayas.
 He has been involved in a number of prestigious projects in his field and also editorial commitments.
 From 1995 until 2010, he headed a long-term Danish-funded twinning project at the National Library of Bhutan, conducted in collaboration with the Royal Library of Denmark.
-He has held lectures around the world and is currently a board member of The International Association for Tibetan Studies (IATS).
+He has held lectures around the world and is currently a board member of the International Association for Tibetan Studies (IATS).

-In 2015 he was a participant in the Tibet Research Group on “Tibetan Genealogies" at Wissenschaftskolleg Berlin (Institute for Advanced Study), with Guntram Harzod (head), Tsering Gyalpo (Lhasa) and Shen Weirong (Beijing).
+In 2015 he was a participant in the Tibet Research Group on “Tibetan Genealogies" at the Berlin Institute for Advanced Study, with Guntram Harzod (the head), Tsering Gyalpo (of Lhasa, Tibet) and Shen Weirong (of Beijing, China).

-He is currently (Fall 2017) the Numata Visiting Professor in Buddhism at the University of California, Berkeley.
+As of fall 2017, he is the Numata Visiting Professor in Buddhism at the University of California, Berkeley.